 History of Cajun Mardi Gras and the Chicken Chase

-When most people think Mardi Gras, they think parades, beads, and the French Quarter.
+When most people think of Mardi Gras, they think of parades, beads, and the French Quarter.
 For a large part of Louisiana, this isn’t the true Mardi Gras.
-We’re talking about local, Cajun Mardi Gras—complete with a chicken chase!
+We’re talking about local Cajun Mardi Gras—complete with a chicken chase!

 What is Cajun country?

-Cajun country, or the Acadianas, is the Southern-most region in Louisiana.
-The area is named for the French Acadians that settled into the area in the 18th century.
-The Acadians were originally exiled from Canada, coming down to Louisiana after being expelled during and after the French and Acadian War.
+Cajun country, or Acadiana, is the Southernmost region in Louisiana.
+The word Acadiana comes from the French Acadians who settled in the area in the 18th century.
+The Acadians were exiled from Canada and came to Louisiana after the French and Acadian War.

-The term Acadiana was actually never supposed to be used to describe the area; it was purely accidental.
-In 1963, the President of KATC, the Acadian Television Corporation, was attempting to find a good name for the regions surrounding Lafayette, much like ArkLaTex.
-The company received a misspelled invoice addressed to the “Acadiana Television Corporation,” and the name just kind of stuck.
+The word Acadiana was never supposed to describe the area; it was purely accidental.
+In 1963, the President of KATC, the Acadian Television Corporation, wanted to find a good name for the regions surrounding Lafayette, much like ArkLaTex.
+The company received a misspelled invoice addressed to the “Acadiana Television Corporation,” and the name stuck.

-Many of the Acadiana residents are Cajuns and embody everything that Cajun stands for.
-The rural living and the now-famous Cajun accents can be experienced throughout many cities in the South.
-While there aren’t many residents purely speaking French down there, you can still hear French phrases mixed in with Cajun-accented English.
+Many Acadiana residents are Cajuns and embody everything that Cajun stands for.
+While few residents speak French, you can still hear French phrases mixed in with Cajun-accented English.
 This area is where the true Cajun Mardi Gras magic happens.

 The History of Cajun Mardi Gras and the Chicken Chase